parse-community/docs/_includes/js/files.md

 You can delete files that are referenced by objects using the [REST API]({{ site.baseUrl }}/rest/guide/#deleting-files).
 You will need to provide the master key in order to be allowed to delete a file.

 If your files are not referenced by any object in your app, it is not possible to delete them through the REST API.
-You may request a cleanup of unused files in your app's Settings page.
-Keep in mind that doing so may break functionality which depended on accessing unreferenced files through their URL property.
-Files that are currently associated with an object will not be affected.